deanwampler/SICPExerciseSolutions/README.markdown

 (I suppressed some of the output.)

-Sometimes I defined versions of functions for which JDK implementations already exist, e.g., `abs` (absolute).
+Sometimes I define versions of functions for which JDK implementations already exist, *e.g.*, `abs` (absolute).

 ## Clojure Solutions ##

 I'm a novice Clojure user, so some of the solutions may be naive!

-I used the `clojure.contrib.test-is` package to write the exercises as unit tests.
-To run them, I invoked the REPL with the `clojure-contrib.jar` in the `CLASSPATH`, loaded each exercise solution into the REPL, then ran it using the following command:
+I switched to the Clojure 1.1 release candidates midstream without difficulty.
+The exercises probably work fine with 1.0, too.
+I use the `clojure.test` package that comes with the distribution to write the exercises as unit tests.
+To run them, I invoke the REPL, load each exercise solution into the REPL, then run it using the following command:

     (run-tests)

 Note that `(run-tests)` runs *all* the tests that have been defined in the current REPL session, not just test(s) for the last-loaded solution.

-**Note**: You must use compatible versions of clojure-contrib and clojure.
-For example, the latest clojure-contrib on GitHub won't work with clojure 1.0.0.
-If you have the code examples for Stuart Halloway's *Programming Clojure*, you can use his `bin/repl.sh` script to run my solutions.
-His distribution includes compatible versions of clojure and clojure-contrib (built around the time of 1.0.0 alpha release), along with other goodies.

 As for my Scala solutions, sometimes I define versions of functions for which JDK or Clojure core implementations already exist, e.g., `abs` (absolute) and `even?`.